coldbox-modules/cbauth/README.md

 If there is no logged in user, it throws a `NoUserLoggedIn` exception.

-## Interception Points — (preAuthentication & postAuthentication)
+## Interception Points

 cbauth announces several custom interception points.
 You can use these interception points to change request data or add additional values to session or request scopes.
 The `preAuthentication` and `postAuthentication` events fire during the standard `authenticate()` method call with a username and password.
 The `preLogin` and `postLogin` events fire during the `login()` method call.
+The `preLogout` and `postLogout` events fire during the `logout()` method call.

 Note: the `preLogin` and `postLogin` interception points will be called during the course of `authenticate()`.
 The order of the calls then are `preAuthentication` -> `preLogin` -> `postLogin` -> `postAuthentication`.